emma627/pizzas_house/README.md

 # pizzas_house

-my Pizza House PHP & SQL practical project inspired by shaun tutorial
+my Pizza House PHP & SQL practical project
 In this project using sqli to begin with,

 we can: